Camielsligro/datadog/1e/README.md

 ## Overview

 The 1E Datadog Integration is an API-based integration that collects metrics from 1E products and forwards them to your Datadog account.
-You can use these metrics to take advantage of the out-of-the-box dashboard or you can create your own visualizations.
+These metrics are visualized on the out-of-the-box dashboard, and can also be used to  create your own visualizations.

 ## Setup